 Paul’s influence for God is extraordinary.
 He successfully evangelized the known world of his time and wrote a large portion of New Testament scripture.
 It’s interesting that God chose Paul for this role instead of one of the original twelve apostles.
-I can’t help but wonder if it’s not simply a case of God showing that He does things His way and His ways don’t have to conform to our logic or reason.
+I can’t help but wonder if it’s not simply a case of God showing that He does things His way, and His ways don’t conform to our logic or reason.
 I do know that human nature has a strong tendency to fall into patterns, rely on formulas, and follow traditions.
 The way God used Paul certainly challenges this tendency.

 And he is the head of the body, the church.
 He is the beginning, the firstborn from the dead, that in everything he might be preeminent.
 (Colossians 1:18 ESV)

 And he put all things under his feet and gave him as head over all things to the church, which is his body, the fullness of him who fills all in all.
 (Ephesians 1:22-23 ESV)

 The idea of Jesus being the head of the body isn’t an allegory.
 It’s a spiritual truth with literal application.
-Since the church is his body, the head can utilize each and every part of the body as he desires.
+Since the church is his body, the head can utilize each and every part of his body as he desires.
 And God designed each part of the body to be subject to Jesus who is “head over all things to the church.”
 There’s nothing in existence that compares to the church, which is literally Jesus’ hands and feet here on this earth.
 And the church should not be compared to or patterned after any worldly organization.
 It is completely unique, a spiritual marvel designed and equipped by God to carry out his purposes on this earth.

 And they said to him, “By what authority are you doing these things, or who gave you this authority to do them?”
 (Mark 11:28 ESV)